esiqveland/subsound/README.md

   - [ ] Sync content for local access in database
   - [ ] Store metadata persistently for offline mode
   - [ ] Selective caching
+  - [X] Store scrobbles offline and submit at a later time

 Possible goals:
  - Chromecast